MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 Functional modules are described below:
 - **Secondary vault contract**: This module is a smart contract and deployed on each chain except the home chain.
 It participates in the cooperation with its peer **Secondary vault contract**s to implement **Control asset move**, This module has at least the following private operations that work locally on its chain: collect_reward(...) and move_staking_asset(...)
-- **Master vault contract**: This module is a smart contract, has global operations, in addition to the local operations inherited from **Secondary vault contract**, and is deployed on one and only one of the chains, called **Master chain**, where it takes the role of **Secondary vault contract**, as well as the the unique role of the master vault operating **LP token contract**.
+- **Master vault contract**: This module is a smart contract, has global operations, in addition to the local operations inherited from **Secondary vault contract**, and is deployed on one and only one of the chains, called **Master chain**, where it takes the role of **Secondary vault contract**, as well as the the unique role of the master vault operating **mLP token contract**.
-- **LP token contract**: This module manages the LP token balances of **User**s, which represents their proportional share of the total assets of the system.
+- **mLP token contract**: This module manages the mLP token balances of **User**s, which represents their proportional share of the **Staking Stock**.
 - **User wallet**: This is a blockchain wallet and identifies a **User**. **User**'s actions; like deposit, withdraw, and harvest; are authenticated/authorized with this wallet.
 - **Vault account**: It is the blockchain account of, and controlled by, **Secondary vault contract** and used to store temporary assets, like funds pending staking.
 - **Treasury wallet**: This is a blockchain wallet, and a place to store and retrieve system revenues, like fees.
 It will be better if it is not owned by a human, but be the account of a smart contract that only obeys vault contracts, for better decentralization.
 It is deployed on all chains.